ibm-cloud-docs/cloud-databases/k8-tutorial.md

     ```
     {: .pre}

     As for the `service` configuration at the bottom of the file, [`nodePort`](/docs/containers?topic=containers-nodeport) indicates the port that the application can be accessed from.
-You have ports in the  range from 30000 - 32767 that you can use, but we chose 30081.
+You have ports in the range 30000 - 32767 that you can use, but we chose 30081.
 As for the TCP port, it's set to 8080, which is the port that the Node.js application runs on in the container.

 ## Deploying your Kubernetes App